TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/mikrotik-knot/_index.md

 ![MikroTik-paramters](parameters.png)

 From the top menu, select the **Devices** tab.
-Click the **Gateway ID** to configure it.
+Click the **Gateway ID** to configure the gateway.

 ![MikroTik-Devices](portal-lora-disable.png)

 In the device settings, click the **Network Servers** drop-down menu to view available servers.
-Choose the server you just created.
+Choose the server you created in the previous step.

 Select **Public** for the **Network** and click **OK** to save these parameters.